NeoTech-Software/Android-Retainable-Tasks/README.md

 ## 1. Basic usage
 ---
-In order to, execute a task which modifies the user-interface and to retain it across configuration changes you will need to do three things:
+In order to, execute a task which modifies the user-interface and to retain it across configuration changes you will need to do four things:

 1. Create an implementation of the `Task` class;
 2. Make your Activity extend the `TaskActivityCompat` class (or for Fragments the `TaskFragmentCompat` class);
 3. Implement the `Callback` interface somewhere and execute the task using the `TaskManager`;
+4. Retain the task using the `TaskActivityCompat.onPreAttach()` method.

 ### 1.1 Creating the task